Heart health: Supplements don't work, with one exception- Ana Sandoiu

 The review revealed that the four most popular supplements — vitamin D, calcium, vitamin C, and multivitamins — have no cardioprotective benefit.

-The reviewers found no consistent evidence to suggest that these supplements prevent heart diseaseheart attack, or stroke, or that the supplements correlate with a longer lifespan.
+The reviewers found no consistent evidence to suggest that these supplements prevent heart disease, heart attack, or stroke, or that the supplements correlate with a longer lifespan.

 Folic acid reduces stroke risk by 22 percent